At any given time, every investor must always decide three things:

 But when you reduce your stock exposure during a rising market, you begin to question your decision because you start getting greedy.
 You start imagining whether you’re missing out on more gains by being too conservative.
 I was tempted to take on more risk again.

-But when I got an e-mail from CIT Bank that they had raised their money market rate to 1.85% and their 12-month CD rate to 2.25%, I beat back my greed.
+But when I got an e-mail from CIT Bank that they had raised their money market rate to 1.85%, I beat back my greed.
 Just a year earlier, money market rates averaged well below 1%.
 I still remember only receiving a 0.1% money market rate circa 2015.

 1.85% for a money market rate and 2.25% for a 12-month CD rate seemed pretty good.
 As a result, I decided to lock in a 2.25% guaranteed return for 12 months on July 16, 2018, instead of investing the money in the S&P 500 or the forever tempting FAANG stocks, which I was already heavily overweight, given I live in San Francisco.